ESIPFed/data-help-desk/docs/step_by_step/detailed_planning_steps.md

 1. **Conside Long Term Contact**
     - Consider establishing year-round support services such as a dedicated email address or a Slack channel where users can ask questions.
+1. **Thank Volunteers**
+    - Don't forget to thank volunteers and experts for their participation.
+1. **Disseminate Lessons Learned**
+    - Share documentation or presentations with others who wish to host similar events.